Creamy, smooth Coconut Pineapple Popsicles are made with only 4-ingredients and couldn’t be easier to prepare!

 - 1-2 tablespoons spiced rum (optional)

-- Place all ingredients in the carafe of a good blender.
+Place all ingredients in the carafe of a good blender.
 Process until smooth.
-Pour into popsicle molds and freeze overnight.
+Pour into popsicle molds and freeze for 1 hour, then insert popsicle sticks.
+Return to the freezer and leave overnight.

 - To remove from the molds, allow the popsicles to rest at room temperature for 5 minutes, then dip the bottoms in a sink filled with hot water.
 Hold in the water for just a few seconds and remove.
 Try to remove a popsicle from the mold and if it won't come out, submerge another 10 seconds or so until they release.